vandegu/SI507_Final/README.md

           Mechanic    : Contains information on the game mechanisms present in the database D2G         : Junction table that contains information about which designers worked on which games M2G         : Junction table that contains information about which games have what mechanics

+3. Run 'app_main.py'

+       This will start up the local server.
+You can now visit localhost:5000 on your browser and access the application.

+4. To interact with the application, simply follow the instructions on the web page.
+For example, to begin the interaction, select a radio button that will determine whether you want to browse board games by the Title, Deisgner, or Publishers.